startup-matrix/startup-matrix/README.md

 Matrix visualizes the successful startups regarding the market they operate and what kind of tactic they use to differentiate from other businesses and startups.

-Tactics on the X. Markets on the Y.
+Tactics on the X. Markets on the Y. [Read more](http://bit.ly/startup-matrix-on-github)

 ## Matrix as table on GitHub